 Copper and Brass love to be worn!
 Brass and Copper are wonderful metals to wear.
 If you wear your jewelry regularly, it's harder for it to tarnish.
 Having worn and worked with brass and copper all my professional career, I prefer it.
+I've heard copper has healing abilities as well.
+We do have copper within our bodies.
+When pairing copper with gemstones, it helps us connect with the gemstones and amplifies our intentions as well as the abilities associated with the stones.

-There are a few things you can do to keep your brass clean and aligned with your body, without getting tarnish on your skin!
+There are a few things you can do to keep your brass clean and aligned with your body, getting minimal tarnish on your skin!
 Because of its ability to balance itself with natural patina over time, sometimes brass and copper leave small green or blue marks on our skin.
 These marks are normal and will go away when you wash your hands.
 These marks are not toxic to us or our skin.
-It probably means your brass or copper got moist or wet which made it oxidize to protect the surface!
+It likely means your brass or copper got moist or wet which made it oxidize to protect the metal surface!
 It happens!
 This is copper's super power to protect itself.

 If you do have brass or copper jewelry that is tarnished, it's pretty simple to clean it!
 Wash your brass or copper pieces with a dish towel or a wash cloth and dish soap.
 You can let it soak for 10 mins or so if you want, depending on how tarnished your jewels are.
 You can even a use an old tooth brush with the soap to scrub off tarnish, grime, or dirt.
 There are also polishing cloths available for jewelry that will help with tarnish.